Call for Accreditation

 6. The number of members of the club must be enough to execute the vision and mission of the club in the entire year.

-7. The club must highly recommended to be one of the accredited UNESCO Clubs in the Philippines by the entitled person in the community or in school.
+7. The club must be highly recommended to be one of the accredited Clubs for UNESCO in the Philippines by the entitled person in the community or school.

-8. The club should be intended to be accredited UNESCO Club and not forced by anyone.
+8. The club should be intended to be accredited Clubs for UNESCO and not forced by anyone.

-1. All the required documents are complete that submitted to the NCBUCP on time
+1. All the required documents are complete that submitted to the NCBCUP on time

-2. The vision and mission of the club is inclined to the thrusts and ideals of UNESCO.
+2. The vision and mission of the club are inclined to the thrusts and ideals of UNESCO.

-3. The club is established and run at least one year.
+3. The club is established and run for at least one year.

 4. The logo of the club is original

 5. The club is highly recommended by an entitled person